23 Best Italian desserts in Italy To Go For

 Pizzelle Photo by Isabella and Zsa Fischer on Unsplash

-Pizzelle refer to Italian waffle cookies.
+Pizzelle are Italian waffle cookies.

-Italian pizzelle are thin and elegant cookies made from eggs, sugar, fleur, and oil and baked in ‘pizzelle iron‘ (waffle iron).
+Italian pizzelle are thin and elegant cookies made from eggs, sugar, flour, and oil and baked in ‘pizzelle iron‘ (waffle iron).
 Pizzelle are typically flavored with anise.
 Pizzelle are known for the distinctive pizzelle pattern made by pizzelle waffle machine.

 They come in various shapes: from round and flat to tube-shaped pizzelle.

+Pizzelle are some of the oldest Italian cookies.
+They were invented in Abruzzo in the 8th century.
 Pizzelle are a classic Italian dessert served at weddings, Christmas, and Easter in Italy.

-20. BOMBOLONI Italian doughnuts are some of the most popular desserts of Italy
+20. BOMBOLONI – Italian doughnuts are some of the most popular desserts of Italy

 bombolini are popular desserts in Italy